 NO. They aren’t.
 In fact, they are two entirely separate fields of engineering.

 However, artificial intelligence and robotics combine to create “Artificially Intelligent Robots” and that is why people tend to get confused and use it interchangeably.

 AI refers to the intelligence exhibited by machines or robots (like, problem solving and learning) using techniques or algorithms like search, logic, if-then rules, decision trees and machine learning (including deep learning).
 In short, AI has the ability to tackle learning, problem-solving, language processing and logical/analytical reasoning.

-AI can be classified into two types: Applied and General AI.
+AI can be classified into two types: Applied and General Artificial Intelligence.

 Applied AI, also known as narrow AI, is when machines are designed to manage specific tasks.
 This is the most common form of AI we see today.
 On the other hand, general AI, improves the ability to think and learn.
 In short, while the former is defined as an application to enable a system that replicates human intelligence for a dedicated purpose; general AI is aiming to build ‘thinking machines’; that is, general-purpose systems with human intelligence.

-The ability of AI is been used in many ways today.
-While a self driving car is an example of AI robot; search algorithm of Google or Amazon’s recommendation engine use AI as well (even though none of them are physical robots).
+The ability of AI has been used in many ways today.
+While a self-driving car is an example of AI robot; search algorithm of Google or Amazon’s recommendation engine use AI as well (even though none of them are physical robots).